 Having organizational and multitasking skills is also important since you may be juggling several clients and grant proposals at once.
 Finally, you need to be great at research to work successfully as a grant writer since you’ll need to research plenty before you start each proposal as well as during the process.

-How much do grant writers earn?
+How much do grant writers make?

 Pay in this field can vary widely since some grant writers work for companies and others are self-employed.
 The good news is, you have the potential to earn a lot more than your peers if you can handle a large workload and keep your clients happy.

-As an example, Salary.com says grant writers get paid up to $76,457 as of July 2018.
-Still, your pay will depend on a wide range of factors including your experience, education, certifications, and even where you live.
+Your pay will depend on a wide range of factors including your experience, education, certifications, and even where you live.

-Grant writers can earn $100 per hour or more, although that’s usually only if they have a lot of experience and the ability to research and write quickly — and get results for their clients (grants!).
+Freelance grant writers can earn $100 per hour or more, although that’s usually only if they have a lot of experience and the ability to research and write quickly — and get results for their clients (grants!).
 Most newbie grant writers will earn closer to $40 or $50 per hour.

 Pros and cons of becoming a grant writer